 The school program is greatly enriched by the volunteer services of many parents.
 Volunteers play an important role in the quality of life in our school.
 The following guidelines have been developed to assist you in serving in this unique function.
+(Please also see our Volunteer Guidelines below)

 Offering to volunteer in our school assumes your understanding of these guidelines.

-• Confidentiality: Information you see or hear can affect the lives and future of individual students.
-Volunteers must respect the privacy of this information and maintain the same in strict confidence.

-- Attendance: School personnel depend upon and plan for the assistance of volunteers when scheduled.
-Volunteers are encouraged to notify the staff with whom they work as far in advance as possible if they are unable to help during their scheduled time. - Cell Phones: When volunteering, please silence your cell phones to prevent distractions.
+- Confidentiality: Information you see or hear can affect the lives and future of individual students.
+Volunteers must respect the privacy of this information and maintain the same in strict confidence. - Attendance: School personnel depend upon and plan for the assistance of volunteers when scheduled.
+Volunteers are encouraged to notify the staff with whom they work as far in advance as possible if they are unable to help during their scheduled time.